evil9981/CPSC599/Slate/source/index.html.md

 msgType | [Valid msgType](#msgtype)
 type | [Valid Type](#type)
 entityID | A Unique integer a client has for a given entity.
-Two clients might give different Entity ID's to the same creature.
-Location | Has an x and y property that indicates location on the game's logic grid.
+Two clients might give different Entity ID's to the same creature. location | Has an x and y property that indicates location on the game's logic grid. parent_id | This is only relevant to creatures.
+Buildings have this set to -1.
+This represents which building is spawning this creature and is used to stop the "busy" animation on that building.

 <aside class="notice">
 This message is identical between buildings and creatures.
 The distinguishing element is the type field.